sav-che/TL-2/Authors/Shantz, Homer LeRoy {std. Shantz}.md

-> [!cite] BHL link: this entry starts at [page 550](https://www.biodiversitylibrary.org/item/104077#page/564/mode/1up) of TL-2 Vol. V.
+> [!cite] BHL link: this entry starts at [page 550](https://www.biodiversitylibrary.org/page/33333689) of TL-2 Vol. V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Shantz, Homer LeRoy (1876-1958), American botanist, agronomist and soil technologist; Dr. phil.
 Univ.
 Nebraska 1905; instructor in botany, Colorado Coll.
 1901-1902; id.
 School of Agric, Nebraska 1903-1904, Missouri State Univ.
 1905-1906, Louisiana State Univ.
 1907; with the Bureau of Plant Industry, USDA 1908-1926; head of the department of botany Univ.
-Illinois, Urbana 1926-1928; president of the University of Arizona 1928-1936; travelled in Africa 1919-1920 (Smithsonian African Exp.), 1924 and 1958. (*Shantz*).
+Illinois, Urbana 1926-1928; president of the University of Arizona 1928-1936; travelled in Africa 1919-1920 (Smithsonian African Exp.), 1924 and 1958.
+**Abbreviated name**: *Shantz*

 #### Herbarium and types